 It is expected that all students will attend every day in full, neat, clean uniform, giving the message that our students take pride in belonging to our Academy.
 This includes all examination periods, including GCSE examinations.

 Buying school uniform is a major expense and for this reason the uniform has been carefully chosen and priced, so that whilst it is distinctive from those of neighbouring schools, it is also easily obtainable and keenly priced.
 The Academy uses an authorised uniform supplier called Debonair which is based in Wythenshawe Civic Centre.
-We have also teamed up with Wynsors World of Shoes and authorised many of their footwear as appropriate shoes.
+We have also teamed up with Wynsors and authorised many of their footwear as appropriate shoes.

 Debonair: 2B Hale Top, Wythenshawe, Manchester M22 5RN, 0161 498 0200